FREQUENTLY ASKED QUESTIONS

 However, all late applicants may be placed on a waiting list.
 If you have designated a preferred roommate and are on a waitlist, you will not be eligible for placement with this designated student until you are offered a space.
 You will need to notify potential roommate(s) of your ineligibility to participate in the housing application process so that they may seek other roommate options.

 Waitlisted students are encouraged to remain on the list through the summer.
-Cancellations are very common.
 Waitlisted students will be assigned as spaces open.
-We anticipate communicating with waitlisted students between June 15, 2022, and August 15, 2022, based on availability.
+We anticipate communicating with waitlisted students between June 15, 2023, and August 15, 2023, based on availability.

 Students must always meet the eligibility criteria both throughout the entire housing application process and once they live on campus.
 Housing and Residence Life reserves the right to cancel a student’s application and room assignment if student defaults on payments, does not complete sanctions, has a conduct issue, or is not enrolled in the required unit enrollment.

-Requests to cancel after July 18, 2022 (less than 30-day notice) must include a statement of reasons, with appropriate documentation, and must be approved for release from the license agreement.
+Requests to cancel after July 28, 2023 (less than 30-day notice) must include a statement of reasons, with appropriate documentation, and must be approved for release from the license agreement.
 Please keep in mind that the Housing License Agreement is similar to a lease and entering into a lease with an off-campus source before formally canceling your on-campus housing agreement is not an automatic reason to be released.
-If approved to cancel, students will receive a refund, excluding the non-refundable $40.00 application fee and will include a $50.00 cancellation fee.
+If approved to cancel, students will receive a $50.00 cancellation fee and forfeit the $40 Housing application fee.

 The Office of Housing and Residence Life, in consultation with the Office for Students with Disabilities (OSD), is committed to assisting students with documented disabilities to find reasonable accommodations as determined by the Americans with Disabilities Act (ADA) and Fair Housing Act (FHA) policies and guidelines, on a case-by-case basis.